skinny97214/TheHeretic/_posts/2013-04-11-lukas-blakk.md

 I’m a late-arrival to the booming tech scene in the Bay Area.
 Due to many reasons including being raised by a working-poor single mother, leaving home early, finishing high school while collecting welfare, and then having no knowledge of Canada’s student loan program culminated in not following a direct route to higher education.

 I was always interested in computers and jumped on them whenever there was a chance.
-In grade 6 we would be bussed once a week to a nearby high school that had a computer lab with ![Icon computers ][3] and I have journal entires from that time – written to my teacher – where I beg her to let me switch lab partners because “Roxanne and I fight over the mouse, we’re both too good with the computer”.
+In grade 6 we would be bussed once a week to a nearby high school that had a computer lab with [Icon computers ][3] and I have journal entires from that time – written to my teacher – where I beg her to let me switch lab partners because “Roxanne and I fight over the mouse, we’re both too good with the computer”.
 I find it hilarious that my proposed solution was to get partnered with someone who was less skilled so I could grab more time on the controls.
 This is very much the opposite of what I try to do now.

 Skipping forward to the bright future I never could have imagined: I returned to school in my 29th year.
 After working as a nanny, a brunch chef, and at non-profit artist-run centers in Toronto I knew I needed something more akin to a ‘career’ and that I would like it if computers and technology were involved.
 Thanks to parental support I was able to work part time and attend Seneca College full time doing a 4 year bachelor’s degree in Software Development.
 Along with the usual classes I detoured into Open Source which ended up being the most important part of this degree to my life today.